Spotlight CJEU Delivers Landmark Judgment on Right to Silence in Administrative (Punitive) Proceedings

 The CJEU emphasised that rights protected by the Charter should be interpreted coherently with the corresponding rights of Art.
 6 ECHR.
 Therefore, it referred to the principles on the right to remain silent as established by ECtHR case law.
 As a consequence, the authorities must respect the right to be silent in two situations:

 - In administrative proceedings that may lead to the imposition of administrative sanctions of a criminal nature;

 - In administrative proceedings if the evidence obtained in those proceedings may be used in criminal proceedings against that person in order to establish that a criminal offence was committed.

-However, the right to silence cannot justify every failure to cooperate with the competent authorities, such as resfusing to appear at a hearing or using delaying tactics.
+However, the right to silence cannot justify every failure to cooperate with the competent authorities, such as refusing to appear at a hearing or using delay tactics.

 Put in focus

-The Grand Chamber of the CJEU refrained from giving effect of a “diminished application” of Charter rights in punitive proceedings.
-It emphasises that the right to be silent is at the core of the right to a fair trial.
-It can be concluded from the case that the right to remain silent not only applies in oral hearing situations, but also the production of incriminatory documentary evidence should be covered.
-The judges in Luxembourg have pulled the ripcord and refused to transfer their more restrictive case-law developed in competition law against legal entities to natural persons.
-The question remains, however, whether this distinction can adequately be justified and whether there should also be a shift to a more liberal interpretation when it comes to punitive proceedings against legal entitites.
-Another issue will be that the EU legislator must pay growing attention to make the laws compatible with the Charter.
+The Grand Chamber of the CJEU refrained from giving effect to a “diminished application” of Charter rights in punitive proceedings.
+It emphasised that the right to be silent is at the core of the right to a fair trial.
+It can be concluded from the case that the right to remain silent not only applies in oral hearings but also in the production of incriminatory documentary evidence.
+The judges in Luxembourg have pulled the ripcord and refused to transfer their more restrictive case-law developed in competition law (against legal entities) to natural persons.
+The question remains, however, whether this distinction can adequately be justified and whether there should also be a shift to a more liberal interpretation when it comes to punitive proceedings against legal entities.
+Another issue will be that the EU legislator must pay close attention to ensure laws are compatible with the Charter.
 The interpretation found by the CJEU is by no means obvious if one reads the relevant provisions in Directive 2003/6 and Regulation 596/14.